Addiction can be an incredibly difficult thing to go through. It can break relationships, change personalities, and make you feel out of control.

 It’s smart to look out for both since chemical dependency might result in harmful or even fatal withdrawals.
 And dependency can certainly lead to addiction.

 If you’re trying to figure out the difference between the two, keep reading.
 We’ve broken down the main differences and the key signs you or a loved one might have either one.
+In the case that you do have an addiction drug rehab may be the best solution for you.

 1. Issue of Control